Value for Money 72%

 Essential Advice for the Perfect Trip

 If you’d asked us our opinion of Pila we’d just shrug out shoulders.
 “Bit small, bit lifeless at night,” was all you’d have got.
 But if you are lucky enough to come here after a fresh dump of snow, you will change your mind.
 It really wakes you up to the qualities of the place: the immaculate pistes, the wide open bowls, and the fact that midweek, hardly anyone is there, apart from swarms of school kids – who never get much further than the nursery slopes.
 You then realise what a great short-break destination it is.
+Pila is just a 90-minute transfer from Turin.
 Time your arrival correctly – to coincide with another storm like ours – and you could have an epic two or three day trip.

 In fact, even if you time your arrival badly, you’ll still have a fine old time skiing on-piste.
 Pila is high, cold and north-facing, and has good snow-making facilities too.
 It holds its snow really well, and when there’s no powder it’s a great place for cruising about at speed.